Impact on insurers from Britain's vote to leave the EU

 FM GLOBAL

-U.S. commercial property insurer FM Global is planning a European hub in Luxembourg following Britain's decision to leave the bloc.
+U.S. commercial property insurer FM Global is planning a European hub in Luxembourg following Britain's decision to leave the bloc, it said last month.

 HISCOX